Trevbytes/Keys/README.md

 ## UX

 This site was initially designed to teach the user simple tunes on the piano.
-The user user would choose a song and the piano would play a note that the user would then play, this would repeat until the full song is played.
+The user would choose a song and the piano would play a note that the user would then play, this would repeat until the full song is played.

 The site is designed for mobile phones in landscape view.
 Keeping the layout of the site simple was crucial as to not confuse the user or overwhelm the user with options.
 When the keyboard is not useable a prompt lets the use know what they can do to have a better user experience.